gardener/gardener/docs/development/local_setup.md

 ```

 > Note: Gardener is using Go modules and cloning the repository into `$GOPATH` is not a hard requirement.
 However it is still recommended to clone into `$GOPATH` because `k8s.io/code-generator` does not work yet outside of `$GOPATH` - [kubernetes/kubernetes#86753](https://github.com/kubernetes/kubernetes/issues/86753).

+# Start the Gardener

+Please see [getting_started_locally.md](../deployment/getting_started_locally.md) how to build and deploy Gardener from your local sources.